abishekarun/Boston-Housing/README.md

 In this project, we try to predict the prices of houses in boston for dataset from kaggle.
 We have used boosting algorithms like gbm,xgboost and lgboost for this purpose.
-The public score is 3.20499 and the private score is 3.62942.
-(Late submission)
+The public score is 3.34561(Late submission)

-The Final Notebook is [here](https://github.com/abishekarun/Machine-Learing-Gladiator/blob/master/car_evaluation.md) for this project.
+The Final Notebook is [here](https://github.com/abishekarun/Boston-Housing/blob/master/boston_housing.ipynb) for this project.

 The resources that helped me are: